Research

 with Gero Stiepelmann

 While unemployment insurance systems are widely used to insure workers against income losses after lay-offs, it is well known that they can increase separations in the labor market.
 There are two common policy instruments that can counter this known problem: lay-off taxes and short-time work schemes.
 This study provides a Search and Matching framework to evaluate which of the two is the better policy tool.
 We show, that if only few firms are financially constrained, lay-off taxes are better because they do not distort working hours in the economy.
 With a large share of financially constrained firms, short-time Work emerges as the superior tool, as lay-off taxes lose their bite.
 Additionally, short-time work can help provide insurance against income losses to risk-averse workers that constrained firms can no longer provide in their wage contracts.
-Extended Abstract (PDF)
+Download (PDF) Extended Abstract (PDF)

 Mobility and the Labor Market Effects of Being Affected by a Flood Event